aklaswad/aclii/docs/spec.md

 Name of the option, as user inputs.

 ### type
- What type of word this option will take. ( Not yet implemented though but `switch`. )
+ What type of word this option will take.

  `switch`: if the option type was set to `switch`, this option do not take next word as it's argument, but just switch this option truthy.
  .